eye-division/clarecarswell-web/_gallery/yours.md

 ---
 title: YOURS
 description_markdown: >-
-  YOURS is a durarional solo performance work that uses interaction with the audience to explore memory, loss and our essential human need to remember.
+  YOURS is a durational solo performance work that uses interaction with the audience to explore memory, loss and our essential human need to remember.

   The work was made during a four day collaboration, METRON, with artist Alun Ward who showed a video and sound installation RUN.